darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - A script that removes all letters *c* and *C* from input

 21-reverse - A script that reverses its input.

+22-users_and_homes - A script that displays all users and their home directories, sorted by users.